nickyiliwang0000/h/css/icons.md

 [Font Awesome](https://fontawesome.com/) is the most popular icon font, but there are many available.

-You will need to link the necessary Font Awesome files to get started.[Font Awesome](https://fontawesome.com/) often changes it's method to use their service so the best way to find out what is current is to check [Font Awesome's "Get Started" page](https://fontawesome.com/start)
+You will need to link the necessary Font Awesome files to get started.
+The best way to find the current directions for using Font Awesome is to check [Font Awesome's "Get Started" page](https://fontawesome.com/start).

 ### Using Font Awesome in your Code